bezout/libhelico/README.md

 Comments and Complaints
 -------------

-If you have any problems/comments/complaints running this library or concerning the contents of the animations\* please contact the Moaner or the software architect\*\* who are more involded than the project manager (or not).
+If you have any problems/comments/complaints running this library or concerning the contents of the animations\* please contact the Moaner or the software architect\*\* who are more involved than the project manager (or not).

 Or just GFY.